siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 -\frac{GM}{c^2r^2}\,\hat{\mathbf r}.
 $$

-so the same unresolved spherical exterior immediately yields the inverse-square gravitational pull.
+This immediately yields the inverse-square gravitational pull.

 A passing field and that mass closure reorganize one another as one common field.
 When the transport is written in conventional electromagnetic variables,